Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 as fields of storage classes.
 For that, Takamaka provides class `io.takamaka.code.util.StorageTreeArray<E>`.
-Its instances are storage objects and can consequently be held in fields of storage classes and can be stored in the store of a @Type node, *as long as only storage objects are added to the array*.
+Its instances are storage objects and can consequently be held in fields of storage classes and can be stored in the store of a Hotmoka node, *as long as only storage objects are added to the array*.
 Their size is fixed and decided at time of construction.
 Although we consider `StorageTreeArray<E>` as the storage replacement for Java arrays, it must be stated that the complexity of